chrisjohncarter123/wisdom-mine/README.md

 # Wisdom::Mine

+Wisdom-Mine is the latest and greatest application ever made.

 This is a simple cli application to scrape biblehub.com for chapters of books of the bible, and bible commentaries.

 ## Installation